Software Developer vs. Software Engineer

 Definition

-A Software Developer is an professional who builds software.
+A software developer is a professional who builds software.
 They focus on creating applications that fulfil specific tasks or solve particular problems.

 Roles and Responsibilities